ioof-holdings/redux-subspace/CONTRIBUTING.md

 ### Intention

-The intention of redux-subspace is assist in the integration of [micro-frontends](https://www.thoughtworks.com/radar/techniques/micro-frontends) into larger web applications.
+The intention of redux-subspace is to extend [react-redux Provider](https://github.com/reactjs/react-redux/blob/master/src/components/Provider.js) to support a [micro-frontend](https://www.thoughtworks.com/radar/techniques/micro-frontends) architecture.

 ### Terminology

-* **Micro-Frontend** - A small piece of encapsulated functionality embedded into a larger application.
+* **Micro-Frontend** - A small piece of a UI, generally an encapsulated piece of business functionality, embedded with a larger single page app.
 * **Subspace** - The isolated section of the state tree associated with a micro-frontend.
 * **Parent** - The root application or component integrating the micro-frontend.
 * **Child Component** - An integrated micro-frontend.